AlynxZhou/reframe/README.md

 Don't forget to use your selected connector name to replace `DP-1`.

-Then you can reboot your system, and continue to modify the configuration.
+Then you can reboot your system, and come back to modify the configuration.

 # Compare with Other Linux Remote Desktop Implementations